I wrote about the myth surrounding pandemic unemployment benefits and labor force participation for The Washington Post.

 I wrote about the viral Popeyes chicken sandwich and the very involved creative process of its culinary team for TIME.

-For TIME, I explain the very Texan despair over the sale of the Whataburger chain to a Chicago investment firm.
+For TIME, I explained the very Texan despair over the sale of the Whataburger chain to a Chicago investment firm.

 I launched The Crunchwrap, a semi-frequent newsletter on Substack.
 Check it out here!